 “I’m not old enough to remember it, but our family talked about it for years.
-The plane set down on land that belonged to my great uncle Edward about half a mile north of the High Hill Catholic Church,” says Bernard Ripper of Schulenburg.
+The plane set down on land that belonged to my great uncle Edward about half a mile north of the High Hill Catholic Church,” said Bernard Ripper of Schulenburg.
 “I think it was a hayfield or maybe a pasture.”

 The crowd that gathered at Mr. Ripper’s field included Texas Governor Dan Moody, Lieutenant Governor Barry Miller and Texas Senator Gus Russek.
 Also on hand were local officials including Fayette County Judge T.W.
 Lueders.

 “That Schulenburg was chosen as the plant site is a tribute to the reputation of the area’s German-Czech people.
-Carnation believed that these farmers could produce the quality and quantity of milk that this new plant needed every day,” Gary comments.
+Carnation believed that these farmers could produce the quality and quantity of milk that this new plant needed every day,” Gary commented.

 Carnation had embarked on an intensive educational campaign long before the groundbreaking.
 Farmers learned how to choose crop varieties best suited to feeding milk cows.
 They were taught about feed store supplements and what milk cow breeds would perform best.
 Instruction also covered milk barn sanitation standards and the grading of raw milk.

 “Carnation made a good decision.
 The farmers in the counties of Fayette, Lavaca and Colorado did supply the milk.
 The manufacturing plant had a huge impact on the prosperity of the area during the Great Depression.
-There were jobs no matter what,” Gary adds.
+There were jobs no matter what,” Gary added.